-It is the policy of the School to provide each undergraduate student with funding to attend at least one professional conference in their undergraduate career, although the funds available may allow more students to be able to go in a particular year.
-These students can receive assistance with their flight costs, food, lodging, meeting registration, and other approved travel costs.
-The number of students supported in a calendar year will be limited by the amount of available funds, with students who are presenting a talk or poster at a conference are given preference, as well as upperclassmen, given priority when making funding decisions.
-If you are interested in applying for travel funds, please fill out the form below at least 60 days before your trip.
+Funding dependent, it is the policy of the School to provide each undergraduate student with funding to attend at least one professional conference during their undergraduate career.
+The funding can be used to support flight costs, food, lodging, meeting registration, and other approved travel costs.
+The number of students supported in a calendar year will be limited by the amount of available funds, with students who are presenting a talk or poster at a conference, as well as upperclassmen, given priority when making funding decisions.
+If you are interested in applying for travel funds, please fill out the form below at least 90 days before your trip.
 Late submission may result in a reduction in travel support.

 For AMS and AGU travel, we will calculate the average amount needed for 5 days/4 nights at the meeting destination and provide a common maximum allowable amount of funds to each student.